At Least Four Businesses Destroyed in South Sacramento Strip Mall Fire

 One reason the flames spread so quickly could potentially be chemicals.
 In addition to a trucking company, the businesses were Master Dry Cleaners, Kevin's Nail Salon and Legends Hair Salon.

-Fire investigators and code enforcement officers inspected the scene this morning try to determine a cause.
+Fire investigators and code enforcement officers inspected the scene this morning to try to determine a cause.